momochi000/typewar/README.md

 #### Gather stats on player typing.
 Create an object for each keypress with a timestamp.
 Send back to server and save.
+#### REFACTOR: Create a method to do a wait for (x) frames.
+Instead of doing window.setTimeout everywhere, we should wait for a fixed number of frames.
 #### Damage counters (numbers flying off hits) Show damage numbers above enemy when they take damage
 #### Tweak balance so that text flies at the player more smoothly (from the npc)
 #### REFACTOR: make event naming consistent.